 How Sleep Deprivation Affects Skin

 On the flip side, sleep deprivation can wreak havoc on your skin.
 When you don’t get enough sleep, the body produces more cortisol, a stress hormone.
-Elevated cortisol levels can lead to inflammation, causing conditions like acne and psoriasis to worsen.
+Improved cortisol levels can lead to inflammation, causing conditions like acne and psoriasis to worsen.
 Moreover, sleep-deprived skin appears dull, tired, and prone to premature aging.

 The Connection Between Sleep Quality and Skin Conditions